F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_profile_http.md

 ## Argument Reference

-* `name` - (Required,type `string`) Specifies the name of the http profile,name of Profile should be full path.
-Full path is the combination of the `partition + profile name`,For example `/Common/test-http-profile`.
+* `name` - (Required,type `string`) Specifies the name of the http profile, name of Profile should be full path.
+Full path is the combination of the `partition + profile name`, for example `/Common/test-http-profile`.

-* `proxy_type` - (optional,type `string`) Specifies the proxy mode for this profile: reverse, explicit, or transparent.
+* `proxy_type` - (Optional,type `string`) Specifies the proxy mode for this profile: reverse, explicit, or transparent.
 The default is `reverse`.

-* `defaults_from` - (optional,type `string`) Specifies the profile that you want to use as the parent profile.
+* `defaults_from` - (Optional,type `string`) Specifies the profile that you want to use as the parent profile.
 Your new profile inherits all settings and values from the parent profile specified.

-* `description` - (optional,type `string`) Specifies user-defined description.
+* `description` - (Optional,type `string`) Specifies user-defined description.

 * `basic_auth_realm` - (Optional) Specifies a quoted string for the basic authentication realm.
 The system sends this string to a client whenever authorization fails.
 The default value is `none`